-At least not if we take headphones to mean what Google says it means: ‘A pair of earphones joined by a band placed over the head, for listening to audio signals such as music or speech’.
+At least not if we conclude that headphones are meant to be what Google says they are: ‘A pair of earphones joined by a band placed over the head, for listening to audio signals such as music or speech’.

-The lack of a consistent and standardized terminology is at the root of this problem.
+The lack of a consistent and standardized terminology is at the root of this issue.

 We use the term earbuds to refer to small headphones worn inside the ear (in-ear headphones).
 Some call them earphones.
 Others just call them headphones, making no distinction between the devices that go inside the ear canal and ones that go over the ears and are connected by a firm band (over-ear headphones).

 In any case, we can only make the distinction between true wireless and regular wireless technologies with in-ear headphones (hereinafter referred to as earbuds).
 The ones that go over the ear and are connected by a band that goes over the head (hereinafter referred to as headphones) can utilize only one type of wireless technology.
 Since they simply have to be connected by a headband anyway, not connecting the two earcups simply for some sort of bragging rights would be ridiculous.

 So whenever you hear someone talk about true wireless headphones know that they mean true wireless earbuds.

 Now that we know what exactly true wireless earbuds are, let’s see whether they’re worth getting over regular wireless earbuds, starting with the advantages of the former over the latter.